square-story/Zay-Ecommerce/Readme.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and includes relevant tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to adjust the details as per your project's specifics.